maryolaitan30/LITA-CAPSTONE-PROJECT/README.md

 #### Sales Data

 #### Data Description
-1. Product; The type of item(s) purchased or bought by customers.
+1. Product: The type of item(s) purchased or bought by customers.
-2. Region; The geographical location
+2. Region: The geographical location where transaction was made (North,East, West and South).
-3. OrderID; This is the unique order identification purchased by a customer.
+3. OrderID: This is the unique order identification purchased by a customer.
-4.
+4. Unit Price: The price per unit of product purchased in a transaction.
+5. Order Date: This is the date order was made was customers.
+6. Customer Id: This is the unique identification of customers.
+7. Quantity: The number of product purchased by customer.

 ### Data Sources
 - Open Source ; LMS
 - Excel csv